Combi boiler for a large house

 |24 kW||~ 300 Mtrs/2|

-For example – If your large home has a total floor area of 600 M/2, then you’re going to need a 48 kW Combi boiler (2 x 300 m2 = 2 x 24 kW – thus a 48kW output combi boiler)
+For example – If your 5 bedroom house or large home has a total floor area of 600 M/2, then you’re going to need a 48 kW Combi boiler (2 x 300 m2 = 2 x 24 kW – thus a 48kW output combi boiler)

 Traditional combi boilers use a plate heat exchanger to heat the domestic hot water up to temperature, from the “heating water side of the boiler “.
-They have benefits in that they only heat the hot water when there is a demand.
+They have benefits in that they only heat the hot water when there is a demand, and we do a range of this type of combi boilers up to 50kW of output which is an “A” rated boiler for the heating system and hot water , these are listed on this webpage 50kw combi boilers

 Because a combination boiler draws all of its water supply directly from the mains water supply, these boilers struggle to meet high demands for the hot water.
 An example of this, is when multiple hot water taps are turned on in various bathrooms, the kitchen or other rooms within the house, you will often see a dramatic reduction in the water pressure.

-We’ll we at Flexiheat UK have solved that problem, we basically have a “hybrid combi boiler” or a “combi boiler with an element of storage”, which makes them especially suitable for larger homes, that usually have larger hot water demands via multiple bathroom or showers.
+We’ll we at Flexiheat UK have solved that problem, we basically have a “hybrid combi boiler” or a “combi boiler with an element of storage”, which makes these powerful boilers especially suitable for larger homes, that usually have larger hot water demands via multiple bathroom or showers, that any gas safe registered engineer can install.

-Another benefit of having an element of hot water storage is that the larger the property, the longer the hot water pipe runs tend to be , so with a depending on the property layout you can install a secondary domestic hot water return, which eliminates the delay for the hot water to get to the taps around the home, this also eliminates what is referred to as “hot water dead legs”.
+Another benefit of having an element of hot water storage is that the larger the property, the longer the hot water pipe runs tend to be, so depending on the property layout you can install a secondary domestic hot water return, which eliminates the delay for the hot water to get to the taps around the home, this also eliminates what is referred to as “hot water dead legs”.

 So this brings us to our range, and why our boilers are regarded as the best combi boiler for a large house

-or the largest model – our 60 unit – which is a combi boiler that modulates it’s output all the way from 13.5 to 65 kW for the heating side of the boiler and will produce 64 kW of heating power for the domestic hot water demand
+or the largest model – our 65 unit – which is a combi boiler that modulates its output all the way from 13.5 to 65 kW for the heating side of the boiler and will produce 64 kW of heating power for the domestic hot water demand

-Each of these boilers , is avaialbe with a hot water tank , in either 60 , 90 or 120 litres of storage , which can handle a domestic water pressure of up to 6 bar ( anymore than 3 bar , and a shower can start to get painful with the water pressure , and your taps turn into powerful water jets , often with the water coming out at such a force , that it goes everywhere.
+Each of these boilers are available with a hot water tank in either 60 , 90 or 120 litres of storage , which can handle a domestic water pressure of up to 6 bar ( any more than 3 bar ,and a shower can start to get painful with that pressure , and your taps turn into powerful water jets , often with the water coming out at such a force , that it goes everywhere.

 But here is the element which makes the combi boilers the best choice for a large house – the Domestic Hot water performance – it literally is phenomenal, remarkable or exceptional – however you want to call it.